Choosing the Right Building Foundation

 Driven Tube Anchor Kits

-Driven tube anchor kits are used in ClearSpan truss buildings that measure 65 feet wide and under.
+Driven tube anchor kits are used in ClearSpan truss buildings that measure sixty five feet wide and under.
 This unique system works like a tree’s roots, driving anchors in at varying angles to create a strong hold.
 Six feet, 1.66-inch OD (outside diameter) pipes secure plates to the ground and the building is then anchored on top.

 Installation usually requires use of a jackhammer or post drivers, which can take an average of two to three days to complete.
 These temporary anchors can be self-installed by customers.